 Income tax expense was \$18.1 million in fiscal 2012 compared to \$15.3 million in fiscal 2011.
 The effective tax rate in fiscal 2012 was 36% as compared to 42% in fiscal 2011.
-In fiscal 2012, the effective rate is higher than the expected federal statutory rate of 35% primarily due to state income taxes and permanent differences in both the United States and foreign jurisdictions, partially offset by income tax benefits from recording research and foreign tax credits; domestic production activities deductions; reversing \$1.6 million of our valuation allowance against certain state research tax credits due to the passage of state laws in New Jersey as well as reversing \$0.5 million of certain tax reserves as a result of the expiration of a statute of limitations in a foreign jurisdiction.
-In fiscal 2011, the effective rate is higher than the expected federal statutory rate of 35% primarily due to recording a valuation allowance against certain state research tax credits as well as the impact of state income taxes and permanent differences in both the United States and foreign jurisdictions.
-These items were partially offset by the reversal of certain tax reserves as a result of the expiration of a statute of limitations in a foreign jurisdictions.
+In fiscal 2012, the effective rate is higher than the expected federal statutory rate of 35% primarily due to state income taxes and permanent differences in both the United States and foreign jurisdictions, partially offset by income tax benefits from recording research and foreign tax credits; domestic production activities deductions; and reversing \$1.6 million of our valuation allowance against New Jersey state research tax credits due to the passage of state laws.
+In fiscal 2011, the effective rate is higher than the expected federal statutory rate of 35% primarily due to recording a valuation allowance against New Jersey research tax credits as well as the impact of state income taxes and permanent differences in both the United States and foreign jurisdictions.
 These items were partially offset by the reversal of certain tax reserves as a result of the expiration of a statute of limitations in a foreign jurisdiction as well as recording additional research tax credits.